-I have worked in the NHS for more than 10 years, including over 6 years working as part of specialist mental health services in Hampshire and London.
+I have worked in the NHS for more than 14 years, including over 10 years working as part of specialist mental health services in Hampshire and London.
 I have specialised therapy skills, including post-qualification training in Motivational Interviewing and Dialectical Behaviour Therapy (DBT).
 I was trained to adherence as a DBT therapist by members of the British Isles DBT Training team and worked alongside these skills trainers in the delivery of the treatment protocol and training of new therapists.
 For more than three years I have been involved as an adherent DBT therapist with the REFRAMED study, a randomised controlled trial of Radically Open DBT (RO DBT) for treatment-resistant depression, with training and supervision provided by the treatment-developer, Professor Tom Lynch.
 I continue to be part of this through Radically Open as a Senior Clinician, speaking internationally and delivering one-day training workshops in RO DBT.

 I have worked with a large number of clients from all age-groups and from a diverse range of backgrounds experiencing a variety of mental health problems and psychological difficulties.
 My BABCP and Society for DBT accreditations certify my competence by recognising that I meet their standards in training and practice of CBT and DBT respectively.
 It also means that I am committed to the practice of CBT through my clinical practice, receiving supervision and ongoing professional development.
 This ensures that I am well-informed as a therapist and have an up-to-date knowledge of CBT practice and mental health.

 Through my affiliation with the BABCP, Society for DBT, HCPC and BPS, you can be confident in the reliability and validity of my qualifications and professional status, as well as my conduct and credibility as a competent and effective Clinical Psychologist, CBT Psychotherapist and DBT Therapist.